 MFA is a proud partner of Faith In Action (FIA, formally known as PICO National Network).
 Founded in 1972, FIA, whose mission is to assist congregations in building powerful organizations to improve communities and strengthen families, has been helping working families have an effective voice in public decisions that shape their lives.
 With 1,000 congregations, 60 faith traditions, 150 cities, 18 states, six countries in Central America and Rwanda, FIA is one of the largest, most diverse community efforts in the United States.
 Benzie County now has a chapter comprised of our local church leadership.

 Housing is the cornerstone of thriving communities and every person deserves safe, affordable, and quality housing, yet according to the Michigan Statewide Housing Needs Assessment, about 50% of our state's renters, and 25% of its homeowners pay too much for housing.
-A Statewide Housing Plan will help identify the causes of this and other housing issues and what must be done to address them equitably, inclusively, and in a way that best leverages all available resources.
+The Statewide Housing Plan will help identify the causes of this and other housing issues and what must be done to address them equitably, inclusively, and in a way that best leverages all available resources.

 Well built, affordable housing is essential to the vitality of communities in rural America.
 Rural Development’s Single Family Housing Programs give families and individuals the opportunity to buy, build, or repair affordable homes located in rural America.
 Eligibility for these loans, loan guarantees, and grants is based on income and varies according to the average median income for each area.